 Use the Selection tools to draw regions of interest (ROIs) and lines on the image.
-Although the tools are available with all versions of Volocity, they are mainly used for measuring with Volocity Quantitation.
+Although the tools are available with all versions of Volocity, they are mainly used for measuring with Volocity

+Quantitation.
 Refer also to the chapter on "Volocity Quantitation" for worked examples using these tools for measurements.

-[]] Shortcut key R The Rectangular ROI selection tool is available for all image data.
-It allows you to draw rectangles or squares. ∽ Shortcut key S The Lasso tool allows you to trace the outline of a selection.
+The Rectangular ROI selection tool is available for all image data.
+It allows you to draw rectangles or squares.

+Shortcut key R

+Shortcut key S

+The Lasso tool allows you to trace the outline of a selection.
 The Lasso tool selects regions based upon the color similarities of adjacent pixels.
-The initial point clicked sets the color to compare and the tool has the effect of shrinking around the pixels that fall outside of the tolerance value. < C) Shortcut key C The Elliptical ROI selection tool allows you to draw ovals or circles. (ご) Shortcut key F The Freehand tool is available for all image data.
-It allows you to make a freehand selection of an area on the image.
+The initial point clicked sets the color to compare and the tool has the effect of shrinking around the pixels that fall outside of the tolerance value.

+The Elliptical ROI selection tool allows you to draw ovals or circles.

+Shortcut key F